 Using the postal system to deprive someone of honest services is considered mail fraud.
 But what does the term “honest services” mean?
 This scheme to deprive someone of honest services goes above and beyond trying to cheat someone out of money or property.
 This can be thought of as giving your word to someone and failing to follow through.
 For example, if you reward an item from an auction to your friend rather than the highest bidder, this would be considered fraud, violating honest services.

-Mailing does not necessarily have to be an essential part of the fraud, just a small portion of it, to be brought forward to mail fraud charges.
-It is enough even to prove that the mail services in some way, shape, or form were going to be used at some point in the scheme, even if they weren’t ever used at all before charges were brought forward.
+Mailing is not an essential part of the fraud, just a small portion of it, to be brought forward to mail fraud charges.
+It is enough to prove that the mail services had been a factor at some point in the scheme, even if they weren’t used at all before charges were applied.

-Contact our top mail fraud lawyers today.
+Contact our mail fraud defense lawyers today.
 We can answer any questions you may have or help you in your legal battle to obtain the best possible outcome for your case.

 If you’re facing federal charges and prosecutors are closing in, call Lowther | Walker to fight back.
 Our defense lawyers are available 24/7 to respond to your urgent case questions.